agenticalliance/animated-website/README.md

 This project is configured to deploy automatically to GitHub Pages using GitHub Actions:

 1. Any push to the `main` branch triggers the deployment workflow
-2. The GitHub Action will build the site and deploy it to GitHub Pages
+2. The GitHub Action will build the site and deploy it to the `gh-pages` branch
-3. The site will be available at https://dreamlabcoders.github.io/website/
+3. The site will be available at the custom domain: https://thedreamlab.uk

+The custom domain is configured using a CNAME file in the repository.
+GitHub Pages will automatically use this for your domain configuration.

 You can also manually trigger the deployment from the Actions tab in the GitHub repository.